Winner of the Christmas Day TV ratings contest revealed

 BBC One sitcom Mrs Brown’s Boys, which usually secures high audience numbers, did not feature in the top 10.

-Charlotte Moore the BBC’s chief content officer, said: “Viewers chose the BBC on Christmas Day and entertained them in their millions, with Strictly taking the top spot.
+The BBC’s chief content officer Charlotte Moore said: “Viewers chose the BBC on Christmas Day and entertained them in their millions, with Strictly taking the top spot.

 Register for free to continue reading